jkderrick028/jkderrick028.github.io/_pages/projects.md

 <img src="/projects/deepnets_RSA/visual_stream.png" alt="visual_nets" align='left' width="50%"/>

 <div markdown="1">
 Computer vision models, such as deep neural networks, can achieve human-level performance in many tasks, e.g. visual classification.
 Do neural networks and human visual brain regions carry out similar computations?
 If two objects are represented similarly by a neural network, are they also represented similarly in human brain?
+We address these questions empirically by comparing the object representations in AI models and human visual brain regions.

 </div>
 </div>